nodejs/node/doc/api/timers.md

 the process may exit before the `Timeout` object's callback is invoked.
 Calling `timeout.unref()` multiple times will have no effect.

-Calling `timeout.unref()` creates an internal timer that will wake the Node.js event loop.
-Creating too many of these can adversely impact performance of the Node.js application.

 ### `timeout[Symbol.toPrimitive]()`

 <!-- YAML